Back to Blog

 Frequently Asked Questions

 Photography and video policies?
-Generally, small, non-professional cameras (e.g., phone cameras) are permitted for personal use.
-However, professional cameras with large lenses, video recording equipment, and flash photography are usually prohibited.
-It's always best to check the venue's specific policy on their website or at the entrance.
+Generally, small, non-professional cameras are permitted, but the use of flash photography is strictly forbidden.
+Professional cameras with detachable lenses and video recording devices are usually prohibited.
+It's always best to check the specific venue policy closer to the event date.

 What's the refund policy?
-Refunds are typically only offered in the event of a full cancellation of the show by the artist or venue.
-If a show is rescheduled, tickets are usually valid for the new date.
-It is essential to review the terms and conditions of your ticket vendor at the time of purchase.
+Refunds are typically only offered in the event of a full cancellation by the artist or venue.
+If a gig is rescheduled, tickets are usually valid for the new date.
+It’s crucial to review the ticketing provider's specific terms and conditions at the time of purchase.

 Top Tips for Public Service Broadcasting at Piece Hall Halifax